Natural Sciences Division Office:

 A Marine Science degree from UH Hilo opens doors to a wide variety of jobs, careers, graduate schools, and post-graduate opportunities.
-Employment possibilities following the B.A. include positions as marine research technicians, with marine-oriented government agencies and non-profit organizations, in eco-tourism, as science teachers in public and private schools, and in the practice of environmental law.
-UH Hilo B.S. graduates are well prepared to continue to graduate schools in Hawaiʻi, in the continental USA, or overseas in pursuit of higher degrees and careers in management, academia, and research.
+Employment possibilities following the B.A. include positions as marine research technicians, with marine-oriented government agencies and non-profit organizations, in eco-tourism, as teachers in public and private schools, and in the practice of environmental law.
+UH Hilo B.S. graduates are well prepared to continue to graduate schools in Hawaiʻi, in the continental USA, or overseas in pursuit of higher degrees and careers in management, secondary school education, academia, and research.
 Medical, dental, and veterinary schools are also post-graduate options for UH Hilo Marine Science graduates.

 Special Aspects of the Marine Science Program

 The Marine Science Department manages a fleet of marine vessels used for education and research.
 The R/V Makani ‘Aha, a 38-foot research/education monohull catamaran is used to support marine science courses and student research and is capable of carrying up to 18 students and deploying a CTD, current meters, drogues, sediment coring apparatuses, and plankton nets.
 An 18-foot Larson motorboat is used as a nearshore research vessel and two Zodiac inflatables support scuba diving operations.

 We collaborate with UH Diving Safety Program and the UH Hilo Unit Diving Coordinator to maintain an inventory of scuba equipment for research diver training and in situ research projects.

 The Marine Science department houses a scanning electron microscope and elemental analysis facility.
 Classes in oceanography and marine biology use the facility as part of the curriculum.
 Students can also take a course on basic principles of operation and applications, if interested, and then use the facility to conduct research as part of their degree program.